-The immune system is a critical mechanism meant to protect the body against disease-causing organisms like bacteria and viruses.
+The Healthy Immune System is a critical mechanism meant to protect the body against disease-causing organisms like bacteria and viruses.
 Like any machine, the body needs proper maintenance for optimal functioning and warding off diseases.
 As such, there are some simple things that can strengthen your immune system, with food topping the list.

 However, you need to be cautious about your food quality, as some will weaken your immune system, especially for the elderly, who must receive very particular nutrients.